ton-community/ton-docs/docs/v3/documentation/infra/nodes/validation/staking-incentives.md

 These actions are built into `mytonctrl` and happen automatically.
 If the complaint has 66% of the validators' votes (by their weight), a penalty is taken off from the validator's stake.
 There is no way for anyone to single-handedly fine anyone.
+All validators do not need to send a complaint.

 [@tonstatus_notifications](https://t.me/tonstatus_notifications) - list of penalised validators each round.